MichaelCurrin/nested-jekyll-menus/README.md

 Released under [MIT](/LICENSE) by [@MichaelCurrin](https://github.com/MichaelCurrin).

-Please back to this repo if you use a portion of it.
+Please link back to this repo if you use a portion of it.
 Also include a copy of the original license.

 Stock images provided from the [unsplash.com](https://unsplash.com/) Source API.